LAS PERLITAS. KOLUMBIEN.

 FILTERKAFFEE V60 / Aeropress / Kalita / French Press

-We taste: GRAPE JUICE.
-ORANGE.
-BROWN SUGAR.
+We taste: LIGHT CARAMEL.
+BLOOD ORANGE.
+GRAPE JUICE.

 Ein Allrounder im Filter.
 Der Las Perlitas ist sowohl für Freundinnen von süßen, klassischeren Kaffees als auch für die, die es ein wenig fruchtiger mögen, perfekt geeignet.
 Ein Kompromiss ohne Kompromisse.